apache/parquet-format/README.md

 ## Data Pages
 For data pages, the 3 pieces of information are encoded back to back, after the page header.
-We'll have the definition levels, followed by repetition levels, followed by the encoded values.
+We have the
+ - definition levels data,
+ - repetition levels data,
+ - encoded values.
 The size of specified in the header is for all 3 pieces combined.

+The data for the data page is always required.
+The definition and reptition levels are optional, based on the schema definition.
+If the column is not nested (i.e. the path to the column has length 1), we do not encode the reptition levels (it would always have the value 1).
+For data that is required, the definition levels are skipped (if encoded, it will always have the value of the max definition level).

+For example, in the case where the column is non-nested and required, the data in the page is only the encoded values.

 ## Column chunks
 Column chunks are composed of pages written back to back.
 The pages share a common